 To quickly set up a Varnish Software environment on the Google Cloud Platform using GCP Marketplace:

-The configuration files are located in different places based on what kind of instances you are running, Varnish Enterprise (VE), Varnish Cache Plus (VCP), Varnish Cache (VC) or Varnish Custom Statistics (VCS)
+The configuration files are located in different places based on what kind of instances you are running, Varnish Enterprise, Varnish Enterprise, Varnish Cache or Varnish Custom Statistics (VCS)

 In this section, we cover configuration basics.
 For more details and advanced configuration possibilities, please select the links below.